digging seamus heaney

 Digging Seamus Heaney

-What’s the opposite of a perfect storm?
-How about an imperfect sunny day?
-Certainly not the weather in Massachusetts yesterday, which was cloudy start to finish.
-But it was an accent-on-good Friday nonetheless.
-I wrote a poem tangentially about Henry David Thoreau to start the it off.
-Then I visited the library and picked up a first-edition paperback of Seamus Heaney’s debut collection of poems, Death of a Naturalist, which included in its title (Kismet!)
-Henry David’s favorite word.
+I visited the library and picked up a first-edition paperback of Seamus Heaney’s debut collection of poems, Death of a Naturalist, which included in its title (Kismet!)
+Henry David Thoreau’s favorite word.

-Gentle aside to poets: If you’re wondering why your poetry books aren’t selling better, you need look no further than this Irish giant’s first foray, which apparently got little play in the Petersham Library.
+Gentle aside to poets: If you’re wondering why your poetry books aren’t selling better, you need look no further than this Irish giant’s first foray, which apparently got little play as well.
 Small comfort, that, I realize, but still….

 Now some people are intimidated by the likes of men named Seamus Heaney.
 He did, after all, develop a style to be reckoned with over time.
 Have no fear here, however.
 Seamus’s first outing is mostly one-page poems (a particular favorite length of mine) filled with memories of farm life and boyhood back in the days of yore in Ireland.
 Sod.
 Cows.
 Cuds.
 Potatoes.
 Barns.
 Drowning kittens.
 Irish wakes.
 Young love.
 The usual and the un-, in other words.